-Welsh Labour and Plaid Cymru close to Senedd deal
+Welsh Labour and Plaid Cymru close to Senedd co-operation deal

 Labour won the Senedd election in May, but did not win a majority.

+Speaking at the British Irish Council meeting in Cardiff, Welsh Labour leader Mark Drakeford said an agreement "had been reached" but was yet to be ratified by Plaid Cymru and Labour.

+He added he hoped to "be more public about the whole agreement" early next week, "if we succeed".

-First Minister Mark Drakeford has previously explained the talks were necessary because Welsh Labour has no overall majority to deal with "challenging and ambitious issues".
+The first minister has previously explained the talks were necessary because Welsh Labour has no overall majority to deal with "challenging and ambitious issues".

-Talks were publicly announced in September after Labour and Plaid Cymru had been in discussion over the summer around policies they could work together on.
+Talks were publicly announced in September after Labour and Plaid Cymru had been in discussions over the summer around policies they could work together on.

 In mid-October, Mr Drakeford said the "discussions need to come to a conclusion" and they could not "continue forever".